 This is an annual measure.
-The data represents the percent of federal earmarked highway projects on the state highway system that are identified as needs.
-The percent of federal earmarked individual projects on the state highway system represents the department's success in working with Missouri's Congressional delegation and have been identified as needs, demonstrates MoDOT has provided adequate information to the Missouri Congressional members that these needs are the same needs recognized by their constituents.
+The data represents the percent of federal earmarked highway projects on the state highway system and the percent of federal earmarked state highway system projects that are identified as needs.
+The percent of federal earmarked individual projects on the state highway system represents the department's success in working with Missouri's Congressional delegation and the percent of state system earmarks the department has identified as needs demonstrates MoDOT has provided adequate information to the Missouri Congressional members that these needs are the same needs recognized by their constituents.
 The identified needs for this measure are projects on the state highway system that are included in the STIP or projects ready to be added to the STIP as soon as funding becomes available.